 Recently The Chicago Tribune ran a front-page story about how a suburban tackle football team had disbanded due to enough parents concerned about concussion risk that they did not have enough players to form teams.
 What do you do if you have a child who got a concussion while playing on an athletic team?
 Who may be liable?

-Under Illinois law, the school or private athletic club is rarely liable due to parents signing permission forms that clearly indicate your are assuming the risks of athletic competition.
+Under Illinois law, the school or private athletic club is rarely liable due to parents signing permission forms that clearly indicate you are assuming the risks of athletic competition.
 Only in rare cases of willful or illegal misconduct, would a coach be held liable.
 For example, a cheerleading coach was caught on video forcing a student not prepared to do so into splits using other team members to hold her, forcefully despite her crying and begging him to stop.
-In certain cases a person or player could be held liable, but these variables are on a case to case basis.
+In certain cases, a person or player could be held liable, but these variables are on a case by case basis.

 If you or a loved one have suffered a brain injury due to another’s negligence then contact a brain injury lawyer Chicago IL respects to help you with you your case.
 Brain injuries are among the most insidious injuries that a person can experience; often, they look perfectly fine, but their healthy appearance hides a debilitating injury.
 To prove such a case requires resources and expertise, which we can provide.
 It is estimated about 1.4 million people sustain a traumatic brain injury (TBI) every year.
 Traumatic brain injury specifically refers to a jolt or blow to the head that causes a loss of consciousness.
 Due to this injury, the function of the brain can be severely disrupted.

-Brain injuries can range from a mild concussion to the extremely severe conditions of coma or even death.
+Brain injuries can range from a mild concussion to extremely severe conditions of coma or even death.
 Head trauma is something to be concerned about because it is the largest single cause of disability.
-It is estimated that currently about 5.3 million Americans live with different disabilities resulting from a TBI.
-The leading causes behind brain injuries include: birth injuries, vehicle accidents and crashes, slip and falls and medical malpractice.
+It is estimated that currently, about 5.3 million Americans live with different disabilities resulting from a TBI.
+The leading causes behind brain injuries include birth injuries, vehicle accidents, and crashes, slip and falls, and medical malpractice.